We're Going Central

 She encourages me in prayer.
 She encourages me in character.
 She encourages me in faith.
 She encourages me in spelling and grammar.
 (She now edits all of my writing, and I never knew how much I needed it.
 I’ve learned that I’m practically illiterate!)

 Briana and I not only made vows to reflect Christ to one another; we made vows to reflect Christ to this lost and dying world.
 She truly is God’s provided companion in serving with me to reach this generation with the gospel.
-With her by my side, I know that God is going to use our lives for His glory.

 Thank you for supporting us in this journey.